-In most states, hospitals provide a newborn hearing screening before the baby is discharged.
-If a screening isn't done then, or the baby is born at home or a birthing center, it's important to get a newborn hearing screening within the first 3 weeks of life.
+In most states, hospitals do a newborn hearing screening before the baby goes home.
+If it's not done then, or the baby was born at home or a birthing center, it's important to get a newborn hearing screening within the first 3 weeks of life.

 A baby who doesn't pass a hearing screening doesn't necessarily have a hearing loss.
-A retest to confirm the hearing loss should be done within the first 3 months of life, and if it does confirm a problem, doctors should start treatment by the time the child is 6 months old.
+A retest to confirm the hearing loss should be done within the first 3 months of life.
+If it confirms a problem, doctors should start treatment by the time the child is 6 months old.

 Even if your newborn passes the initial hearing screening, watch for signs that he or she is hearing well.
 Hearing milestones that should be reached in the first year of life include:

 - Most newborns startle or "jump" to sudden loud noises.

 - By 3 months, a baby usually recognizes a parent's voice.

 - By 6 months, babies can usually turn their eyes or head toward a sound.